O-LAP/home/vision.md

 ## Inspire Creativity
 This is a new way about thiking about furniture design.
 It's a platform where designers can experiment with new ideas.
 We have worked on designs which let the user customize a design for themselves.
-But we are curious to see what else can be done ourselves.
+But we are curious to see what else can be done.

 ## Honesty in Design
 With the workflow we use for design, the design narrative is public and is recorded with the growth of the design.